-When customer tables are updated, synchronization triggers update the intermediate staging tables.
+Synchronization triggers update the intermediate staging tables when target database tables are updated.
 Publication triggers then insert one or more rows into the event log table.
 The Publisher channel then reads the inserted rows and updates the Identity Vault.

 Depending on the contents of the rows read from the event log table, the Publisher channel might need to retrieve additional information from the intermediate tables before updating the Identity Vault.
 After updating the Identity Vault, the Publisher channel then deletes or marks the rows as processed.